esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Deadlocks notice**

-If muc_light's backend is set to ODBC and in your system there is many rooms created in parallel, there may be some deadlocks due to the `READ_COMMITTED_SNAPSHOT` set to `OFF` by default.
+If muc_light's backend is set to ODBC and there are many rooms created in parallel in your system, there may be some deadlocks due to the `READ_COMMITTED_SNAPSHOT` set to `OFF` by default.
 In this case we recommend to set this database property to `ON`, this will enable row level locking which significantly reduces deadlock chances around muc_light operations.